 After Approval

 Research evolves over time.
 Therefore, your approved protocol may require revision to update procedures or add personnel.
-You also may need to renew your protocol depending on it's type.
+You also may need to renew your protocol depending on its type.
 Finally, when a project ends, you will need to close your protocol with IRB.

 If anything in your protocol changes after approval, you will need to amend your IRB protocol.